This section outlines the basic procedures involved in most complaints procedures and also gives tips on what to say.

 Appeal or further decision

 A simple complaints procedure does not allow you to complain further.
-If you are not happy with the decision and want to take it further, you may be able to use alternative dispute resolution (ADR) or go to court.
+If you are not happy with the decision and want to take it further, you may be able to use alternative dispute resolution (ADR) to settle your dispute without going to court.

 What to say